Mischief Makers – Chapters One - Four:

 Clint wasn't satisfied.
 "The areas you really need to work on cannot be practiced in here."

 "Range isn't for another hour," she reminded him.

 "You haven't eaten anything today," Clint countered, "and since you were brilliant enough to make me a supervisor for this project, you have to follow my orders now or face real jail time."

 "Rats; foiled by my own fiendish plot," Cami joked, climbing back out of the chair and crossing to the door.
 The exchange left them both smiling, even though Cami realized she was being thrown out again.

 "Try to focus on your classes," Clint advised.
 "You'll never make it out into the field if you can't handle yourself and a gun in combat situations.
 Let us worry about Loki."

 "Three classes, then I'm coming right back."

 "Fine, as long as you aren't late for any of them."

 Cami had the sneaky suspicion that Fury and Clint were using this situation to work some rehabilitation magic on her as well.
 She didn't know how to feel about that.
-"Agreed," she said, taking one last look at Loki's distant gaze then headed out to find something to eat before reporting to the range.
+"Agreed," she said, taking one last look at Loki's distant gaze then went to find something to eat before she had to report to the range.